ipfs/js-ipfs-repo-migrations/README.md

 ### Integration with js-ipfs

-When a new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version, together with updated version of this package.
-Then the updated version should be propagated to `js-ipfs`.
+When a new migration is created, new version of this package have to be released.
+Afterwards version of this package in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) have to be updated together with the repo version that `IPFSRepo` expects.
+Then the updated version of `js-ipfs-repo` should be propagated to `js-ipfs`.

 ### Tests